Halo-Lab/eleventy-plugin-styles/README.md

 };
 ```

-Given above example, stylesheet file will be placed into `_site/styles` directory and it's public path will be `styles/style.css`.
+Given above example, stylesheet file will be placed into `_site/styles` directory, and its public path will be `styles/style.css`.

 Pretty convenient, yes? 🙂

 ### addWatchTarget

-By default Eleventy will watch for changes inside _inputDirectory_.
+By default, Eleventy will watch for changes inside _inputDirectory_.
 You have an opportunity to disable it:

 ```js
 // .eleventy.js